lechris1/GradeCalculator/README.md

 # GradeCalculator
 Calculate grades for a class.

-Course class: contain information for a course.
+-Course class: contains information for a course.

-Grade class: contain information about a grade for any item of type GradeType
+-Grade class: contains information about a grade for any item of type GradeType -CourseLoad class: contains ???
+-Category class: contains ???

+Development Team: Christopher Le, Jason Brownell